vulnbreave/id-fuzz-gen/README.md

 # ID-FUZZ-GEN
 ### Essential tool to generate numerical parameters for IDOR fuzzing.

  This tool helps you to generate numerical parameters in ascending order.
+Which potentially helps for IDOR fuzzing.

 ## **Requirements:**
 python3